If you have been treating your social media updates as a “one and done” approach, listen up.

 Then what you need to so is save the file as a “CSV”.
 To do this, click “File > Save As” and select CSV as the file type from the drop down menu.

 Up next, it’s time to add all of your evergreen social media updates to Bulkly which will drip them to your Buffer account.

 Upload Your CSV to Create Recycled Social Media Posts

 Once you are logged in to your Bulkly account, from your Dashboard click on the “Content Upload” button.
-Then in the overlay click on the “From Computer” button and locate your CSV file.
+Then click on the “Upload Content (CSV)” button and locate your CSV file.

 Within a few seconds all of your data from the CSV will appear in Bulkly.